 An integrated digital marketing campaign is only as strong as its key messages.
 These concise phrases capture the essence of what you’re trying to sell, and they should be at the heart of every ad, piece of content, and interaction with potential customers.
 It needs to be the foundation of your customer experience.

 Without clear and concise messaging, your target audience may get confused, and the performance of your digital media campaign will suffer.

 Below is an example of a brand narrative of a fictional photography brand called Photolabs.

-- Paid Media: This would include a summary of all your digital media programs that would consist of budget (spend by channel), creative (including tech specs), channels (display ads, Google paid search, sponsorships, content syndication), other paid media programs and measurement.
+- Paid Media: This would include a summary of all your digital media programs that would consist of budget (spend by channel), creative (including tech specs), channels (display ads, Google paid search, sponsorships, content syndication), other paid media programs, and measurement.
 This approach would be similar to creating a complete digital media plan.

-- Earned Media: A summary of your target media outlets, relationships, influencer/and brand ambassador programs, and measurement.
+- Earned Media: A summary of your target media outlets, relationships, influencer/and brand ambassador programs, and PR measurement.